NAICNO/Jobanalyzer/code/sonalyze/MANUAL.md

 ## REMOTE ACCESS

 Sometimes the log files are not stored locally but on a remote host to which we cannot log in.
-If the `sonalyzed` server is running on that host, we can run sonalyze locally and ask it to contact that server and run sonalyze against the data stored there.
+If the `sonalyze daemon` (aka `sonalyzed`) server is running on that host, we can run sonalyze locally and ask it to contact that server and run sonalyze against the data stored there.
 The server responds to HTTP `GET` and `POST` requests; the local sonalyze constructs and sends the appropriate request (currently via curl).

 To do so, use the `--remote` argument to provide an http URL for the remote host and the `--cluster` argument to name the cluster for which we want data: